tomuelle/DIYweatherstation/logger_LoRaWan/README.md

 We tested two different dataloggers.
 The first one is a <a href="https://heltec.org/product/htcc-ab01/">CubeCell Lora</a> Dev-Board.
 The second is a <a href="https://support.sodaq.com/Boards/Mbili/">SODAQ Mbili</a> equipped with a <a href="https://shop.sodaq.com/lorabee-rn2483-order-now.html">LoRa bee-module</a>.

 ### Hardware required
 Links below are examples of hardware providers for Switzerland in 2022.
+Cost : ~50 to 75 CHF + sensors cost.
 <ul>
   <li><a href="https://www.bastelgarage.ch/110x80x70mm-ip67-kunststoffgehause-transparent/">IP67 Outdoor Plastic Enclosure</a>
   <li><a href="https://www.bastelgarage.ch/kabelverschraubung-m12-ip68/">Cable glands (M12 or M16)</a>